-Figure 6 Maps of day five root-mean-square forecast error difference (experiment minus control) for temperature at (a) 200 hPa, (b) 500 hPa and (c) 700 hPa evaluated over 77 cases from the full test period.
+Figure 6: Maps of day five root-mean-square forecast error difference (EXPT minus CTRL) for temperature at (a) 200 hPa, (b) 500 hPa and (c) 700 hPa evaluated over 77 cases of the full test period.
 Each system is verified against its own analysis.
-Red contours indicate areas where the control forecast error exceeds the experiment by > 0.2 K; blue contours indicate the opposite.
+Grey shaded contours indicate areas where the CTRL forecast error exceeds the EXPT by > 0.2 K, open contours indicate the opposite. {T-FCERR-maps.ps}

-Summary and future work
+8. Summary and future work

-The ECMWF 4D-Var analysis system has been adapted to directly assimilate cloud-affected infrared radiances in addition to the clear-sky data.
+The ECMWF 4D-Var analysis system has been adapted to directly assimilate cloud-affected infrared radiance observations in addition to the clear-sky data.
 The extension of the analysis control vector to include simplified cloud parameters allows the estimation of cloud variables simultaneously with all other atmospheric variables.
 The scheme only assimilates cloud-affected radiances in overcast conditions - thus avoiding many complications associated with the forward modelling and analysis of fractional cloud.
 In focussing on completely overcast scenes and using all available channels at these locations, this scheme departs from the more traditional approach of trying to use only weak or moderately cloud-affected radiances.